CaitlinSwickard/MERN-Book-search-engine/readme.md

 ## Install

 Clone project
-Run the following line of code in your terminal at the ROOT level to install all the needed packages(make sure you have [node.js](https://nodejs.org/en/download/) installed on our machine):
+Run the following line of code in your terminal at the ROOT level to install all the needed packages(make sure you have [node.js](https://nodejs.org/en/download/) installed on your machine):

 ```
 npm i